citusdata/citus_docs/admin_guide/diagnostic_queries.rst

   │ github_events │ 98 MB      │
   └───────────────┴────────────┘

-Note that this query works only when :code:`citus.shard_replication_factor` = 1.
-Also there are other Citus functions for querying distributed table size, see :ref:`table_size`.
+There are other ways to measure distributed table size, as well.
+See :ref:`table_size`.

 Determining Replication Factor per Table
 ----------------------------------------